Facilities & Accommodation

 At the heart of our main center is the maloka, a large building made in a traditional, local circular design.
 It is constructed with local wood, has a tall, conical roof covered with native leaf, and is screened with mosquito netting.
 The maloka is a sacred space used for ceremonies, meetings, yoga and meditation classes.
 There are mattresses and back-support chairs available in the maloka space for ceremonies and resting.Healers House

-This is where the Shipibo healers reside while they are living and working at the Temple.
+This is where the Shipibo healers reside while living and working at the Temple.
 It consists of sleeping quarters, a large porch, a kitchen, an area for preparing medicinal plant remedies, and a medicinal plant garden.
-The porch is where treatments, massages and medicines are administered by the maestras daily throughout the workshop.
-Vomitivos and steam baths also take place in front of the maestras’ casa at the beginning of the workshop.Dining Room
+The porch is where the healers administer treatments, massages, and plant remedies daily throughout the workshop.
+Plant medicine vapor baths also take place in front of the healers' house at the beginning of the workshop.Dining Room

 The dining room is a large traditional building made from local woods with a native leaf roof and screened with mosquito netting.
 We can seat up to 40 people and all guests and retreat staff eat together.Guest Bungalows